-Can The Eagles' "Take It Easy" Save Winslow, Arizona?
+Can the Eagles’ ‘Take It Easy’ save Winslow, Arizona?

 It wasn’t even a whole song about Winslow.
 It was just two lines.

 “Oh gawd!” says my friend Amy, “the Eagles!”
 She’d just been on a road trip, which included a stop in my hometown where she’d discovered what I already knew.
-There is a store on the main drag with outdoor speakers that plays the Eagles over and over on a continuous loop.
+There is a store on the main drag with outdoor speakers that play the Eagles over and over on a continuous loop.
 All day.
 Actually, there are two stores, on either side of the intersection, that sell souvenirs and play the Eagles.
 “You must never want to hear them again,” she groans.

 She’s partially right.
 There was something schlocky about it, sure, maybe because it’s easy to be jaded about the place where you grew up.
 But I wasn’t exactly sick of it — more curious about my town’s commitment to what could seem like a damn foolish idea.
 Both the song and my hometown were like historical markers of the 1970s, and I wondered: Could a song make a town?

 All of this is on my mind as I pull into Winslow in late August, weeks before the Frey statue is to be dedicated.
 I park my car and step out.
 “Life in the Fast Lane” is being piped across the intersection: “Surely make you lose your mind / Life in the fast lane.”
 A half-dozen biker types, all old enough to be grandparents, are gathered around “the corner,” wearing black leather vests with patches sewn all over them, foreheads covered by tightly tied bandanas.
-I get closer and see they are a group of combat vets riding Harley Davidson trikes.
+I get closer and see they are a group of combat vets riding Harley-Davidson trikes.

 The corner in question is located at Kinsley Avenue and Second Street in downtown Winslow.
-The Standin’ On The Corner Park sits on the northwest side of the intersection; across the street is the souvenir shop Dominique’s, the one playing the Eagles on a continuous loop.
+The Standin’ on the Corner Park sits on the northwest side of the intersection; across the street is the souvenir shop Dominique’s, the one playing the Eagles on a continuous loop.
 As I cross the street to the southwest corner toward the Arizona 66 Trading Company, I realize they, too, are playing Eagles tunes.
-Dominique’s has a mural of the Cars character Lightning McQueen painted on its windows, and the shop on the other side of the street, not to be outdone, has a giant red guitar on the sidewalk outside the store.
-The final corner of the intersection houses the Sipp Shoppe, serving coffee, ice cream, milkshakes, and sandwiches out of the historic 1904 Bank Building.
+Dominique’s has a mural of the "Cars" character Lightning McQueen painted on its windows, and the shop on the other side of the street, not to be outdone, has a giant red guitar on the sidewalk outside the store.
+The final corner of the intersection houses the Sipp Shoppe, serving coffee, ice cream, milkshakes and sandwiches out of the historic 1904 Bank Building.

 As I’m standing there checking out the bikers busy taking pictures, two younger women get out of a car with California plates and make their way to the corner.
 Both are wearing straw cowboy hats, the kind tourists wear, not actual cowgirls.
 They pose in front of the statue, hamming it up.
 Not a minute later, another couple is out of their car, and they line up to join the queue.
 It’s a random Thursday in late August, and a continuously steady stream of tourists get off the freeway and find their way to downtown Winslow.

-Back in Phoenix, I call up Jason Patrick Woodbury, music journalist and former music editor of New Times to talk about what made the Eagles so hugely popular in the 1970s.
+Back in Phoenix, I call up Jason Patrick Woodbury, music journalist and former music editor of Phoenix New Times, to talk about what made the Eagles so hugely popular in the 1970s.

 “The Eagles,” says Woodbury, “for a band that’s so musically benign, they engender super-strong opinions.
 People deeply love the Eagles, and some people despise the Eagles.”
-It’s like the band became a stand-in for yuppie culture, for ’70s soft rock, for a laid-back, take it easy approach.
+It’s like the band became a stand-in for yuppie culture, for ’70s soft rock, for a laid-back, take-it-easy approach.
 So maybe people are talking about hating the “idea” of the Eagles more than the Eagles themselves.

 By the group’s heyday, “the idealism of the ’60s psychedelic hippie had soured,” says Woodbury, “but we were still left with a landscape acclimated to guys with long hair and dirty jeans.”
 There was no revolutionary message in the music, no hungrily upsetting the status quo.
 The Eagles’ gorgeous harmonies are aspirational, meaning “you want to be as chill as an Eagles song,” he adds.
 But it’s this same quality that makes some people view them as phony.